dafny-lang/dafny/docs/DafnyRef/Expressions.md

 as in the expressions that are the body of a lambda expression itself, function, method and iterator specifications, and if and while statements with guarded alternatives.

+A third restriction is that `E` is not always permitted to contain a bit-wise or (`|`) operator, because it would be ambiguous with the vertical bar used in comprehension expressions.

 ## 21.2.
 Equivalence Expressions ([grammar](#g-equivalence-expression)) {#sec-equivalence-expression}